Skip to content

 5. The Met Dining Room

-The Met Dining Room is located on Floor 4 of the Met Museum and it is one of the more expensive Met dining areas.
-The Met Dining Room is only open four times a week, Monday, Tuesday, Thursday and Friday from 11:30 am until 3:15pm.
-If you want to enjoy lunch with a view at the Met Dining Room it is recommended that you reserve in advance to avoid disappointment.
+The Met Dining Room is located on Floor 4 of the Met Museum and is one of the more expensive Met dining areas.
+The Met Dining Room is only open four times a week, Monday, Tuesday, Thursday and Friday from 11:30 am until 3:15 pm.
+If you want to enjoy lunch with a view of the Met Dining Room, it is recommended that you reserve it in advance to avoid disappointment.

 6. The Balcony Lounge

-The Balcony Lounge is located on Floor 2 of the Met Museum at the Great Hall Balcony and it is only open to Met Members.
-The Balcony Lounge offers Member Morning Hours on a Thursday which include servings of coffee and pastries.
+The Balcony Lounge is on Floor 2 of the Met Museum at the Great Hall Balcony and is only open to Met Members.
+The Balcony Lounge offers Member Morning Hours on Thursdays, including coffee and pastries.
 The Balcony Lounge is open from Sunday–Tuesday from 11 am until 4:45 pm, Thursday from 9 am until 4:45 pm, Friday and Saturday from 11 am until 8:45 pm.
-It is recommended to make a reservation and the last seating is an hour before closing time.
+You should make a reservation, and the last seating is an hour before closing time.

 Met Gala

-On the First Monday in May the prestigious Met Gala is held at the Met Museum.
-The Met Gala or Met Ball is an annual fundraising event held for the benefit of the Met’s Costume Institute in New York City.
-Since the mid 90’s the Met Gala has be chaired by Anna Wintour, editor-in-chief of Vogue.
-The Met Gala is an invitation only event and these invitations are highly sought after.
-Many fashion houses buy a table at the even and will chose celebrities to invite dressing them in their designs.
-100’s of celebrities and icons walk the carpeted steps of the Met Museum, showcasing their fashionable outfits.
+On the first Monday in May, the prestigious Met Gala will be held at the Met Museum.
+The Met Gala or Met Ball is an annual fundraising event for the benefit of the Met’s Costume Institute in New York City.
+Since the mid 90’s, the Met Gala has been chaired by Anna Wintour, editor-in-chief of Vogue.
+The Met Gala is an invitation-only event, and these invitations are highly sought after.
+Many fashion houses buy a table at the event and will choose celebrities to invite, dressing them in their designs.
+100 celebrities and icons walk the carpeted steps of the Met Museum, showcasing their fashionable outfits.

-Every year the Met Gala is based on a theme and those invited must base their outfit around this theme.
-Over the years some of the themes have been Gilded Glamour, Heavenly Bodies: Fashion and the Catholic Imagination, China: Through the Looking Glass, Goddess: The Classical Mode and Haute Couture.
-The Met Gala is certainly one of the most glamourous fashion events of every year.
-It is certainly one of the most prominent and exclusive social events in the world.
+Every year, the Met Gala is based on a theme; those invited must base their outfit around it.
+Over the years, some themes have been Gilded Glamour, Heavenly Bodies: Fashion and the Catholic Imagination, China: Through the Looking Glass, Goddess: The Classical Mode and Haute Couture.
+The Met Gala is one of the most glamorous fashion events annually.
+It is undoubtedly one of the world’s most prominent and exclusive social events.

-New York is a great city to visit and has so much to offer.
-The Met Museum should definitely be high up on your list of things do in when in the Big Apple.
+New York is a great city to visit and has much to offer.
+The Met Museum should be on your list of things to do in the Big Apple.

 Leave a comment